-

 Measuring Customer Experience

-- Task Completion over Metrics: Success should be based primarily on how easy it is for a customer to accomplish a task (e.g., making a purchase or paying a bill) rather than just "call to action" clicks or behavioral analytics.
+- Focus on Tasks: Success should be measured by how easy it is for customers to accomplish their tasks (e.g., making a purchase, paying a bill) rather than just "call to action" clicks.

-- What Customers Want: Research shows customers primarily want answers to questions (Who, What, When, Where, Why), how-to guides, definitions, product comparisons, and pricing.
+- Customer Needs: Research shows customers primarily want answers to the five W’s (who, what, when, where, why), how-to guides, definitions, product comparisons, and pricing.

 Key Benefits of Intelligent Content for CX